juntyr/compression-safeguards/docs/index.md

 We also provide the following integrations of the safeguards with popular compression APIs:

 - [`numcodecs-safeguards`][numcodecs_safeguards]: provides the [`SafeguardsCodec`][numcodecs_safeguards.SafeguardsCodec] meta-compressor that conveniently applies safeguards to any compressor using the [`numcodecs.abc.Codec`][numcodecs.abc.Codec] API.
+- [`xarray-safeguards`][xarray_safeguards]: provides functionality to use safeguards with (chunked) [`xarray.DataArray`][xarray.DataArray]s.

+The safeguards can be adopted easily:

+- any existing (lossy) compressor can be safeguarded, e.g. with the [`numcodecs-safeguards`][numcodecs_safeguards] frontend, allowing users to try out different (untrusted) compressors as the safeguards guarantee that the safety requirements are always upheld
+- already compressed data can be safeguarded post-hoc as long as the original uncompressed data still exists, e.g. with the [`xarray-safeguards`][xarray_safeguards] frontend
+- the safeguards-corrections to the compressed data can be stored inline (alongside the lossy-compressed data, e.g. with the [`numcodecs-safeguards`][numcodecs_safeguards] frontend) or outline (e.g. in a separate file, with the [`xarray-safeguards`][xarray_safeguards] frontend)
+- the safeguards can be combined with other meta-compression approaches, e.g. [progressive data compression and retrieval](https://doi.org/10.48550/arXiv.2308.11759)

 ### Other terminology used by the compression safeguards